Noway92/Voice-Assistant-AI-Agent/src/evaluation/README.md

 RECOMMENDATIONS
 ----------------------------------------------------------------------
-1. Intent class 'menu' has low F1-score (0.87).
+1. Intent class 'order' has low F1-score (0.89).
 Add more examples for this class.
 2. RAG Precision@3 is 0.78.
 Review document chunking strategy.
 ...
 ```